 Documents to illustrate and describe the refinement of the design of the project by means of plans, sections and elevations, typical construction details and equipment layouts.
 Includes specifications that identify major materials and systems and establish in general their quality levels.

 Assisting the owner in obtaining either competitive bids or negotiated proposals and assisting the owner in awarding and preparing contracts for construction.

 Providing administration of the contract between the owner and the contractor; evaluating the work at appropriate stages; reviewing and certifying amounts due the contractor, reviewing and approving submittals such as shop drawings, preparing change orders and construction change directives for changes in the work and conducting inspections to determine the date or dates of substantial completion and the date of final completion.

 Other services are offered through a host of professional collaborations with experts in their field: artisans, interior designers, and construction preservationists who help to integrate sustainability and energy efficiency as well as the most optimum, time-tested materials.

 Additional Architectural Services:

+If you are looking for something more, the extra value that comes from creative thinking by a knowledgeable firm dedicated to helping you achieve your business objective.
 Professional consultation by a licensed architect who is a member of the American Institute of Architects (AIA).